-Steam cleaners are an often underrated appliance that will clean and sanitize solid and soft surfaces in your home without the use of chemicals.
-You may have been introduced to them through a TikTok cleaning reset video or your best friend who swears by their steam cleaner when facing a sticky spill from snack time.
-You should consider surface compatibility, attachments, and also the type of steam cleaner you need when shopping.
+Steam cleaners are an often-underrated appliance that can clean and sanitize both solid and soft surfaces in your home without the use of chemicals.
+When choosing the best model for your cleaning project, you should consider the surface compatibility, attachments, and the type of steam cleaner you need.
 There are canister-style appliances, mops, or handheld gadgets.

-In addition, consider what's going to work for your individual home, lifestyle, and upcoming messes.
-"Look for a steam cleaner that is best suited to the job at hand," suggests Kathy Cohoon, Operations Manager at Two Maids & A Mop, so it's actually going to help you.
+Think about what will work for your individual home, lifestyle, and upcoming messes.
+"Look for a steam cleaner that is best suited to the job at hand," suggests Kathy Cohoon, Operations Manager at Two Maids & A Mop.
 "Cleaning lots of carpeted spaces?
 Find one that has a big water tank.
 Just steam cleaning a couch every year or so?
 Look for a more compact model that won’t take up too much storage space."

-We purchased and tested dozens of steam cleaners in The Lab and at home.
-We timed each cleaner's setup process, evaluated its ability to clean fresh stains on a tile floor and caked-on and sticky stains on an upholstered cushion (if it was designed to do so), and noted the versatility of its features.
-After all our testing, we came to the conclusion that no steam cleaner is perfect, and you should pair yours with other cleaning tools to tackle messes.
-However, the BLACK+DECKER 7-in-1 Multipurpose Steam Cleaner is versatile, heats quickly, and is a great option for new users and advanced users alike.
+We tested dozens of steam cleaners in The Lab and at home.
+We timed each cleaner's setup process, evaluated its ability to clean fresh stains on a tile floor and caked-on, sticky stains on an upholstered cushion (if it was designed to do so), and noted the versatility of its features.
+After all our testing, we concluded that no steam cleaner is perfect, and that you should pair yours with other cleaning tools to tackle messes.

 Black+Decker 7-in-1 Steam-Mop With Steam-Glove Handheld Steamer